AdiBro/Data-Science-Resources/README.md

 # Data Science Resources

-This repository contains resources and cheatsheets that will be helpful for the course (and after it!).
+This repository contains resources and cheatsheets that should be helpful for anyone learning or practicing data science.

 [Cheat Sheets](Cheat-Sheets) - contains a lot of useful cheat sheets for Python, data analysis, machine learning, Git and more.